jmelvnsn/audio-mixer/README.md

 # What is this?

-Demo audio mixer using Web Audio API anbd Web MIDI Api.
+Demo audio mixer using Web Audio API / Web MIDI API.

 Channels 1-4 gain are mapped to MIDI CC messages 1-4.